Roadmunk/eslint-plugin-roadmunk/README.md

 `no-lodash-deprecated-functions` : Prevents usage of deprecated lodash functions.

-`no-require-views` : Prevents requiring packages from the `views/` folder.
+`no-require-views` : Warns about requiring packages from the `views/` folder.